Residence halls—You have 13 halls to choose from, ranging from suites to traditional halls.

 Garbage disposal—A kitchen appliance located in the sink drain for disposing of food garbage that is easy to grind.

-- In-home washer and dryer—The rental unit includes a washer and dryer, which you do not share with other tenants.
+- In-home washer and dryer—The rental unit includes a washer and dryer, which you might share with other residents.

 - Laundry room—Building includes a laundry room that is available for all tenants to use, with one or more washers and dryers that may be used for a certain fee.